nikitavoloboev/data/tools/tools.md

 - [Mural](https://mural.co/) - Digital workspace for visual collaboration.
 - [Formspree](https://formspree.io/) - Custom Forms with No Server Code.
 - [Find discussions around the web](https://discussions.xojoc.pw/)
+- [Tailon](https://github.com/gvalkov/tailon) - Web app for looking at and searching through files and streams.
 - [Imperial](https://imperialb.in/) - Code/text sharing site with the user experience in mind, it has feautures such as editing, encryption and integration with github gists and discord. ([Code](https://github.com/imperialbin/imperial))
 - [Slapdash](https://slapdash.com/) - Brings all your apps together in one place to give you new superpowers.
 - [Tiny Letter](https://tinyletter.com)